adavarski/postgres-ha/README.md

 etcd is a distributed reliable key-value store for the most critical data of a distributed system. etcd is written in Go and uses the Raft consensus algorithm to manage a highly-available replicated log.
 It is used by Patroni to store information about the status of the cluster and PostgreSQL configuration parameters.

+HAProxy is a free, very fast and reliable solution offering high availability, load balancing, and proxying for TCP and HTTP-based applications.

 ### Architecture overview:

 Etcd three node cluster (DCS:Distributed Consensus Store):